realtba/CS108/README.md

 Content:

-hw1CodeCamp:  A crash course in Java and Junit woth Eclipse
+hw1CodeCamp:  A bursh up in Java and Junit.
+The files and the tests in this folder are:

               - StringCode: string manipulation in java und some basic algorithms

               - CharGrid: double arrays and search algorithms using standard interfaces and lambda expressions

               - TetrisGrid: double arrays

+              - Appearances: Collections and hashing

+              - Taboo: Generics and lists

+              - Shape: Basic OOP design